wiryadi/IntelliJLiveTemplates/README.md

         return this;
     }
 ```
-`SomeBuilder` is automatically inferred from current class, and propertyName automatically synchronize to the mehtod name
+`SomeBuilder` is automatically inferred from current class, and propertyName automatically synchronize to the method name

 * __log__ - SLF4J logger declaration